mainmatter/gerust/site/docs/architecture/the-config-crate.md

 }
 ```

 The values for the server and database configuration are read from the `APP_SERVER__IP`, `APP_SERVER__PORT`, and `APP_DATABASE__URL` environment variables.
 Any application-specific settings are read from `app.toml` as well as environment-specific file, e.g. `production.toml` such that settings in the environment-specific files override those in `app.toml`.
+In development and test environments, of course Gerust supports loading `.env` and `.env.test` dotenv files as well.
 Gerust uses the [`figment` crate](https://crates.io/crates/figment) for managing config settings and overlaying settings from different sources.

 ## Environment